hafsawajidbutt/Diabetic-Retinopathy-Classifier/readMe.md

 percentage bar and a pie chart.
 ---

+## Preprocessing Pipeline

+The `preprocessing.py` script performs several steps to enhance fundus images for better feature extraction:

+1. Grayscale conversion
+2. Circular Region of Interest (ROI) isolation using masking
+3. CLAHE (Contrast Limited Adaptive Histogram Equalization) for local contrast enhancement
+4. Gaussian blurring for denoising
+5. Frangi vessel enhancement for highlighting blood vessels
+6. Weighted combination of enhanced image and vessel map
+7. Resizing to 224x224
+8. Normalization to `[0, 1]` and converting to 3-channel RGB

 ##  Model Architecture
 The model is a **Convolutional Neural Network (CNN)** with the following architecture:
+Input Layer:
+- Accepts images of shape

-4 convolutional layers (32, 64, 128, 128 filters) with ReLU activation.
+- 4 convolutional layers (32, 64, 128, 128 filters) with ReLU activation.
+- Batch normalization and dropout regularization
-4 max pooling layers (2x2).
+- 4 max pooling layers (2x2).
-A fully connected dense layer with 512 neurons and ReLU activation.
+- A fully connected dense layer with 512 neurons and ReLU activation.
+- Fully connected classifier:
+  - Dense(512) → Dropout → Dense(5) with softmax for multiclass classification
-A dropout layer (0.5) to prevent overfitting.
+- A dropout layer (0.5) to prevent overfitting.
-A final output layer with 5 neurons and softmax activation for classification.
+- A final output layer with 5 neurons and softmax activation for classification.

+Hyperparameters:
+- Optimizer: Adam (lr=0.001)
+- Loss: Categorical Crossentropy
+- Metrics: Accuracy
+- Epochs: 20
+- Batch size: 32

 ---
 ## Model Training